RockefellerArchiveCenter/project_electron/project-values.md

 individual donors – to understand their needs.
 We will seek to implement constraints and affordances to the user’s benefit, assigning repetitive, detailed and time-consuming work to machines while enabling humans to exercise their critical thinking skills to full capacity.
-We will provide solutions to support donors and donor organizations with a wide range of technical expertise while protecting our researchers’ privacy by limiting collection and retentionof personally identifying information and anonymizing data used for analysis.
+We will provide solutions to support donors and donor organizations with a wide range of technical expertise while protecting our researchers’ privacy by limiting collection and retention of personally identifying information and anonymizing data used for analysis.

 ## Support archival practices and standards
 The project deliverables will maintain compatibility with existing standards for data content and structure, and will support established